 Managing my registration

-There are several things you need to do to maintain your registration and continue working in your role.
+There are several things you need to do to keep your registration up to date and continue working in your role.

 Each year, around the time of your registration date, we’ll ask you to complete an annual declaration.
 You can do this in your MySSSC account.
 You’ll need to confirm your personal and employment details or provide updated details and pay your annual fee.